banboo-data/RBingAds/README.md

 ## RBingAds

-R interface for teh Bing Ads API
+R interface for the Bing Ads API

 ### Requirements

-In order to use the **RBingAds** package you need to have access to the Bing API with the following credentials and information:
+In order to use the **RBingAds** package you need to have access to the **Bing Ads API**.
+You will need following credentials and information:

 - client id
 - client secret